 If you run a competition:

-Don't make people save a specific image.
+Don't make it a condition that people need to save a specific image.
 Give people the ability to choose Pins based on their tastes and preferences, even if it's from a selection or a given website.

 Don't allow more than one entry per person.